Presidential Teaching Excellence Awards

 Nominee Packet Requirements:

-- Presidential Teaching Excellence Summary of Accomplishments.
-The attached form was developed to highlight your teaching activities at The University of Texas Health Science Center San Antonio.
-Please use additional pages if necessary for any of the areas.
-If an area does not pertain to your teaching activity please indicate by placing Not Applicable for that area.
-Link to Summary of Accomplishments form below.
+- Presidential Teaching Excellence Summary of Accomplishments: the summary of accomplishments (please use the form below) highlights the nominee’s teaching activities at The University of Texas Health Science Center at San Antonio.
+Additional pages may be used if necessary for any of the areas.
+If an area does not pertain to the nominee’s teaching activity, please indicate by placing Not Applicable for that area.

-- Nominee's current CV in standard UT Health Science Center San Antonio format.
+- Nominee's current CV in standard UT Health Science Center format.

-- Send any summaries of students’ ratings of your courses or teaching.
+- Summaries of students’ ratings of the nominee’s courses or teaching.
 Some nominees do not have these ratings, but they are helpful if they are available.
 Please provide numerical summaries and typed summaries of students’ comments for the past five years only.
 Please do not send individual students’ evaluation forms.

 Adelita G. Cantu, PhD, RN, Associate Professor, Department of Family and Community Health Systems, School of Nursing